 The Rahmi M. Koç Museum will transport you into whatever era you would like to be transported.
 As it takes on the history of transport, the cars displayed there will make you look like an old-timey movie star!
 Starting from vehicles, going into grand trains and even carriages, you might get lost in time just for a bit.
 Not to mention the submarine tour, which will leave you stunted and ready to gather the crew to go on a mission!

 Transportation is not the only collection they have; a majority is also focused on the history of communication and transport with the steam engine.
 So, while you're at Beyoğlu, take a look at the industrial revolution happening right in front of your eyes!
-The entrance fee is only 21 Turkish liras for adults!
+The entrance fee is 300 Turkish liras for adults!

 If you're looking for a more modern museum, the Müze Gazhane is the perfect place for you.
 With its industrial and glamorous architecture, the museum offers art pieces, workshops, and even concerts!